Recreational Marine Fire Safety

 - STOP the boat immediately to prevent moving air from fanning the flames.

-- DON Personal Floatation Devices.
+- DON Personal Flotation Devices.

 - CLOSE all hatches, vents and ports, to reduce the oxygen supply in confined spaces, if safe to do so.